 - Public member;

-- Executive director of the Iowa Board of Medicine or the director’s designee from the board staff.
+- Medical director of the Iowa Board of Medicine or the executive director.

 Committee members are appointed by the Iowa Board of Medicine and serve three-year terms.
 Members can be appointed to a maximum of three terms.
-The current committee consists of two psychiatrists, two physicians in recovery, two psychologists, one certified addictions counselor, one public member, and the Board’s executive director.
+The current committee consists of two psychiatrists, two physicians in recovery, two psychologists, one certified addictions counselor, one public member, and the medical director.

 IPHC Meeting Schedule